Arturia MiniBrute

 The Arturia MiniBrute is a synthesizer manufactured by Arturia.
-Although the MiniBrute was the first piece of hardware created by Arturia—which had previously exclusively marketed software synthesizers—it generated strong sales.
+Although the MiniBrute was the first piece of analog hardware created by Arturia—which had previously exclusively marketed software synthesizers—it generated strong sales.

 The MiniBrute takes some cues from vintage monophonic synthesizers, such as the Roland SH-101 and Minimoog.
 However, it also incorporates modern technology to increase its versatility, stability and depth of sound.
-The synthesizer uses a single, highly shapeable oscillator, which can be processed through a multimode Steiner-Parker filter and multiple LFOs.
+The synthesizer uses a single, highly shapeable oscillator, which can be processed through a multimode Steiner filter and multiple LFOs.

 Background

 Before releasing the MiniBrute, Arturia was known for its affordable software synthesizers.
 These were generally faithful software emulations of classic analog synthesizers, such as the Moog 3C and Moog 55.
-The MiniBrute was the first piece of hardware manufactured by Arturia.
-Following the 2010 NAMM Show, Arturia CEO Frédéric Brun began to receive word that American customers were interested in small, low-cost analog synthesizers, which were not available at the time.
+The MiniBrute was the first piece of analog hardware manufactured by Arturia.
+Following the 2010 NAMM Show, Arturia CEO Frédéric Brun began to receive word that American customers were interested in small, low-cost analog synthesizers, which were not available at the time (British synthesizer-manufacturer, Novation had long stopped production of its small Bass Station synthesizers).
 In June 2010, Arturia reached out to synthesizer designer Yves Usson of YuSynth in order to gain insight into the production of analog hardware.
 Usson designed schematics for the circuitry of the MiniBrute and helped troubleshoot technical problems.
 The release of the MiniBrute was first announced at the 2012 NAMM Show.

 There was some uncertainty about whether or not a monophonic synthesizer would sell well compared to contemporary digital and analog competitors, which were mostly polyphonic.
 New analog monosynths were not common at the time.
 Despite this, Arturia invested resources in the unit's build quality and produced a fairly large first run.